Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 Vegan restaurants in Dundee

 One final point.
 I’m not a vegetarian or vegan myself but I know the that’s something people want to know when they’re visiting a city.
 Are there any vegan and vegetarian restaurants in Dundee?
 I have good news, there’s a good selection of vegan restaurants in Dundee to choose from, including Underdog Dundee, Rad Apples, and Marwick’s Vegan Cafe.
 Have a quick mosey here for more on what the city has to offer for vegans.

 There are also a number of places that serve delicious vegan and vegetarian food as part of their menu, including Rishi’s and the Bach – an amazing brunch spot.
 Mexican restaurant Mas also has a dedicated vegan menu.
-Their food (and drinks!) are amazing, but I’ll get to that a bit further down.

 25 amazing things to do in Dundee